Has your child been bugging you for a phone lately?

-There is no doubt that mobile phones are helpful tools.
-They can instantly connect you to your child for any need or even potential danger.
-On the other hand, phones, specifically smartphones, can also cause harm.
-Because of its many features (games, social media, etc.), kids can develop increasing dependence, even addiction.
-This could lead to health or psychological issues such as obesity and depression (How smartphones are making kids unhappy).
+Everyone has a mobile phone nowadays.
+It can be good for your kid’s safety and security especially when they start going to school.
+However, smartphones can also cause harm.
+Kids can become dependent and even get addicted to these devices.
+Overuse could lead to health or psychological issues such as obesity and depression (How smartphones are making kids unhappy).
 It can also open them up to cyberbullying, inappropriate content, or online scams.

-Getting a phone for kids is not an easy decision.
+Getting a phone for your child is not an easy decision.
 Here are a few things to consider before you get one:

 Does your child

 It’s not about the age.
 Don’t give your child a phone just because they turned 12.
 It’s about maturity and how they handle responsibilities.
 Ask these questions: Does your child: Often lose toys and other things?
 Ask you often where to find their belongings?
 Have to be told to do their homework, chores, or routine things like brushing teeth or going to bed at a certain time?
 If you’ve answered yes to any of these questions, then your child might not be ready for a mobile phone.

 Having a phone is a responsibility.
 They need to know the limits of its use.
 It’s also a costly gadget.
 They must understand how to take care of it, protect the data in it, and be careful not lose it.

 Have good tech sense?

 Aside from knowing how to use the phone, being tech-literate also means having enough sense not to fall victim to cyberbullying, scammers, and other online dangers.
 They should be aware of the harmful effects of overuse, sharing personal information, and posting inappropriate content.
 Whatever they share over text or online today will have an effect on their future.